hirasso/thumbhash-placeholders/readme.txt

 == Description ==

-**ThumbHash Placeholders** is a plugin that enhances lazy-loaded images by generating thumbhash placeholders for a better loading experience.
+**Placeholders** is a plugin that enhances lazy-loaded images by generating blurry placeholders for a better loading experience.

 == Installation ==

 Install like any other WordPress plugin :)

-The **documentation** can be found on [GitHub](https://github.com/hirasso/thumbhash-placeholders)
+The **documentation** can be found on [GitHub](https://github.com/hirasso/placeholders)

 == Changelog ==